Battaash: 2020: six-year-old season

 Three weeks after his win at Goodwood Battaash started 1/2 favourite for the Nunthorpe Stakes at York with the best fancied of his six opponents being the three-year-olds Art Power (Lacken Stakes) and A'Ali (Prix Robert Papin).
 After racing in second place he got the better of a sustained struggle with the four-year-old filly Que Amoro over the last quarter mile to win by a length.
 After the race Hills said "The second showed amazing speed, and with the tailwind it can be hard to reel them in, so I knew it was going to be tough.
 I'm so proud of him today, I probably think it was the best run of his career as conditions were against him.
 He had to knuckle down and work really hard."
 The gelding was expected to end his season in the Prix de l'Abbaye but was scratched from the race on account of the very soft ground.
 Hills explained "It's a real shame but the ground looks like it will be the same or worse than last year and it would be silly to take a risk with a horse like him."

 On 19 November Battaash was named Champion Sprinter at the Cartier Racing Awards.
 In the 2020 World's Best Racehorse Rankings, Battaash was rated on 123, making him the equal 15th best racehorse in the world and the best sprinter in Europe.

+2021: seven-year-old season and retirement

+At the beginning of the season Battaash's groom, Bob Grace, who had helped turn the gelding's behaviour around, retired from racing.

+Battaash's first race of the season was the King's Stand Stakes at Royal Ascot, where he started 11/8 favourite and came fourth behind Oxted.
+He again started favourite for the King George Stakes at Goodwood on 30 July, only to come seventh of thirteen runners.
+The following day his retirement from racing was announced.
+After his retirement, he went out to grass with stablemate and Group 2 winner Akmal at one of the Shadwell farms and made occasional public appearances.